-When it comes to local politics, the Central Virginian’s coverage of elections in Louisa County has improved from years past, going from virtually no coverage of the candidates and the issues, to a collection of factoids.
-And judging from their November 2nd issue, its infotainment that's supposed to give their readers an overview of what’s happening in this county.
+When it comes to politics, the Central Virginian’s coverage of elections in Louisa County has improved from years past.
+Going from virtually no coverage of the issues and the candidates, to a collection of factoids little removed from tabloids like USA Today.
+And judging from their November 2nd issue, its infotainment which is supposed to give their readers an overview of what’s happening in this county.

-Such low information journalism is little more than a collection of micro-aggressions against their readers, one which fails to adequately inform them of the issues, and insults their intelligence.
-It’s also an approach which blinds them and their readers to the possibility that the very status quo they’re so anxious to preserve, is and continues to shift right under their noses.
+A brand of journalism which little more than a collection of micro-aggressions against their readers, insulting their intelligence and failing to adequately inform them of the issues.
+One which blinds them and their readers to the possibility that the very status quo they’re so anxious to preserve, is and continues to shift right under their noses.

 Like a frog in water gradually brought to a boil, by the time they realize anything; their decision making process and indeed very ability to comment about those changes has become completely cooked — I mean compromised.

-Take for example, their November 2nd story about the amount of money various campaigns had raised and where it was coming from.
-While accurate in outlining that the state Republican Party gave Duane Adams the “the equivalent of nearly $ 18,000”this factoid pointedly avoided discussing the larger context.
-That these actions are unprecedented for a local Supervisors election in Louisa County, and that similar actions are happening at the local level all around the Commonwealth.
+Like their November 2nd story about the amount of money various campaigns had raised and where it was coming from.
+While accurate in outlining that the state Republican Party gave Duane Adams the “the equivalent of nearly $ 18,000” this factoid pointedly avoided discussing the larger context.
+That these actions are unprecedented for a local Supervisors election in Louisa County, and that this is happening at the local level all around the Commonwealth.

 Having effectively captured the legislative bodies of many states, including Virginia’s General Assembly, these groups are now extending that same ideologically based control to local jurisdictions through the nation.
 With the Republican Party working in conjunction with groups like ALEC’s latest spin off, the American City County Exchange.

 Dark money groups who are literally pouring rivers of virtually untraceable outside funding intended to change the outcome of local elections for candidates who will do their bidding.
-Just take a look at what’s happened with the Hanover Board of Supervisors where the AFP backed Tea Party has taken over the counties levers of power, to Henrico County where Republicans are fighting to maintain their slim majority.
+Look at what’s happened with the Hanover Board of Supervisors where the AFP backed Tea Party has taken over the counties levers of power, and Henrico County where Republicans are fighting to maintain their slim majority.

 Of particular concern for all citizens in Louisa County is what has been happening with School Boards around the country.
-This 2015 piece from the Washington Post, along with their follow up piece this year about how School Board races in Colorado are funded, is a real eye opener.
+This 2015 piece from the Washington Post, along with their follow up piece this year how School Board races in Colorado are funded is a real eye opener.

 And local papers in Colorado are also reporting how AFP is funding many school board races around the state, and how some those school board members they helped get elected were not only able to survive a citizen lead recall, but are running for re-election with their support this year.